 As mentioned above, there is likely a positive correlation between regret and counterfactual thoughts.
 It had been assumed that higher counterfactual mutability of actions compared to inactions accounts for the action-effect (Kahneman & Miller, 1986), but very few studies measured both counterfactual thoughts and regret simultaneously (Fillon et al., 2020; N’gbala & Branscombe, 1997).
 In follow-up studies testing the norm theory account of action-effect, N’gbala and Branscombe (1997) and Davis et al. (1995) failed to find support for the proposed mediating role of counterfactual thought.
 Davis et al. (1995) compared counterfactual mutability of action vs inaction for spouses and parents who experienced accidental traumatic events and found that people mutated inactions more than actions.
 N’gbala and Branscombe (1997) argued that “There are situations where actions and inactions can be perceived as equally mutable: that is when both can be construed as instrumental or causal for achieving the desired outcome.” (p.
 328).
 That said, it is premature to conclude that there are no differences in counterfactual thought between action and inaction based on one or two articles, and so a meta-analysis on the action-inaction asymmetries of counterfactual thoughts could help assess this systematically.
 We also note that there has been evidence, with larger sample sizes and across several studies, suggesting action is associated with more “what if” thoughts compared to inaction (Byrne & McEleney, 2000).
-The discrepancies of findings between studies may be due to differences in measures, scenarios, or study design.
+The discrepancies in findings between studies may be due to differences in measures, scenarios, or study design.
 One possible explanation suggested by Byrne and McEleney (2000) is that there may be a stronger effect with within-subject design.

 Decision Justification Theory

-Another key theory in the domain of action-inaction is Decision Justification Theory (DJT; Connolly & Zeelenberg, 2002), which focuses on the justifiability of decisions resulting in regret.
+Another key theory in the domain of action-inaction is the Decision Justification Theory (DJT; Connolly & Zeelenberg, 2002), which focuses on the justifiability of decisions resulting in regret.
 Linking the two theories, exceptional decisions may be more likely to be perceived as less justified than normal decisions, thereby resulting in stronger regret when things go wrong (Reb & Connolly, 2010).
 This is because it is easier to justify routine or normal decisions to oneself and to others compared to exceptional or abnormal decisions (Reb & Connolly, 2010).
 In the context of the two-investor scenario, action (deviating from past personal behavioral norms) may be perceived as more exceptional and less justified than inaction (sticking with the same option).
 However, under some situations and some social environments, action (in the form of change) may be perceived as more normal and more justified than inaction (in the form of no change), notably but not limited to situations with negative prior outcomes and problems or certain situational expectations (Bar-Eli et al., 2007; Connolly & Zeelenberg, 2002; Feldman, 2020; Feldman & Albarracín, 2017; Olsen, 2017; Zeelenberg et al., 2002).
-Action norms in some situations may partly explain findings of an inaction-effect, of stronger regret for inaction than for action (e.g., Feldman & Albarracín, 2017; Zeelenberg et al., 2002).
+Action norms in some situations may partly explain findings of inaction-effect, of stronger regret for inaction than for action (e.g., Feldman & Albarracín, 2017; Zeelenberg et al., 2002).
 Given prior negative outcomes or situational expectations for taking action, it would be more justifiable to act in order to tackle the problem, thereby leading to stronger regret if one failed to act.

 Additional theoretical accounts